griptape-ai/griptape-sample-structures/griptape_find_replace_transform/README.md

 "Wonderbread"
 ```

 This goes for any structure you wish to run as a transform.
-The structure needs to supprt the first positional argument as a list of `Artifacts` and output a `TextArtifact` or `ListArtifact` (standard for text-based Structures).
+The structure needs to support the first positional argument as a list of `Artifacts` and output a `TextArtifact` or `ListArtifact` (standard for text-based Structures).